rigelVY/Reinventing-the-Wheel/README.md

 ```
 rosrun rviz rviz
 ```
-you can use Rviz configuration file"(path to RTW)/src/simulation/rtw_gazebo/rviz/rtw_default.rviz".
+you can use Rviz configuration file at "(path to RTW)/src/simulation/rtw_gazebo/rviz/rtw_default.rviz".

 4. launch the RTW node for manipulating WHILL.
 ```